-Saturated fats can increase the "bad" blood cholesterol levels, which is a risk factor for heart disease.
-This kind of fat is found in animal products, such as meat (sausage, ground beef, spareribs), poultry (especially dark meat and skins) and dairy foods (whole milk, cheese, ice cream), as well as palm and coconut oils.
+Some saturated fats can increase blood cholesterol levels, which is a risk factor for heart disease.
+This kind of fat is found in animal products, such as red meat poultry (especially dark meat and skins) and full fat dairy foods (whole milk, cheese, ice cream), as well as palm and coconut oils.
 Experts advise us to consume diets low in saturated fat (less than 10% of total calories).

 Trans fats are made by converting liquid fat to solid fat in a process called hydrogenation.
-This helps to lengthen products' shelf life.
-Trans fats can result in elevated blood LDL cholesterol ("bad" cholesterol) levels.
-According to the National Academy of Sciences, some evidence also suggests that intake of trans fat lowers HDL cholesterol ("good" cholesterol).
-HDLs are high-density lipoproteins, which help to remove cholesterol from our bodies.
-LDLs are low-density lipoproteins, which add cholesterol to our bodies.
-Since 2006, the FDA has required that food companies list the amount of trans fats specifically on food labels.
-Trans fats tend to appear in the ingredient statement of food labels as hydrogenated or partially hydrogenated oils.
+High intakes of trans fats can result in elevated blood LDL cholesterol ("bad" cholesterol) levels.
+Since 2003, the FDA has required that food companies list the amount of trans fats on food labels.
+Foods that contain these types of industrially produced trans fats tend to contain partially hydrogenated oil in the ingredient statement.
+Dietary recommendations are to reduce saturated fat intake while increasing intake of poly- and mono-unsaturated fats.

-Unsaturated fats include polyunsaturated or monounsaturated fats.
-Polyunsaturated fats have been shown to lower total cholesterol and LDL ("bad") cholesterol, but they may also lower HDL ("good") cholesterol.
-Food sources of polyunsaturated fat include soybean, corn, sesame and sunflower oils, as well as most fish.
-The monounsaturated fats lower total cholesterol and LDL, but maintain good HDL cholesterol.
-Up to 20% of your daily calories can come from monounsaturated fats.
-Dietary sources include nuts, olive oil, canola oil and avocados.
+Unsaturated fats have been shown to lower LDL cholesterol compared to saturated fats.
+Food sources of polyunsaturated fat include walnuts, soybean, corn, sesame and sunflower oils, as well as most fish.
+Dietary sources of monounsaturated fats include nuts, olive oil, canola oil and avocados.
+Up to 10% of your daily calories can come from monounsaturated fats.

 Of course, the overall amount of fat in most people's diets shouldn't exceed 30-35% of total calories.
-So unsaturated fats should replace saturated and trans fats in your diet—not simply be eaten in addition to them.
+So unsaturated fats should replace saturated and trans fats in your diet, not be added to them.
 It is also important to watch overall caloric intake when substituting unsaturated fats for trans and saturated fats.

 Consider these simple and delicious ways to substitute unsaturated fats for saturated and trans fats in your daily diet:

-- At least once or twice a week, skip meat or poultry for dinner and enjoy foods that provide vegetable protein, such as beans, legumes and soy-based products.
+- At least once or twice a week, skip meat or poultry for dinner and enjoy foods that provide vegetable protein, such as beans, peanuts and soy-based products.

-- Sprinkle your salad with slivered almonds and drizzle with walnut oil and balsamic vinegar.
+- Sprinkle your salad with peanuts, walnuts, pecans, or slivered almonds and drizzle with walnut oil and balsamic vinegar.

 - Sauté vegetables in canola oil or olive oil instead of butter.